-- 1. Turn the city water source off. - 2.
+- 1. Turn the city water source OFF. - 2.
 Open a faucet on the coach (such as the exterior wash station, if equipped) to relieve line pressure. - 3.
-Disconnect the city water hose from the coach and replace the cap on the fresh water inlet.

-NOTE: Be sure the Fresh Water Valve is in Normal position to use the water pump.
+Disconnect the city water hose from the coach and replace the cap on the Fresh Water Inlet. - NOTE: Ensure the Fresh Water valve is in NORMAL position to use the water pump.
 If the valve is in Tank Fill position, the pump will run continuously without delivering water.